Students can submit work for a course via the Assignment Activity in Moodle.

 - Most people choose File submissions.

-- You could choose Online text if you wanted them to paste a URL to a video presentation hosted on YouTube.
+- You could choose Online text if you wanted students to enter text or to paste a URL to a video presentation hosted on YouTube.

 - You can also set the Accepted file types, if you want to prevent students from uploading file types you may not be able to read, such as a Pages document.